ipfabric/docs/docs/IP_Fabric_Settings/administration/sso.md

     IP Fabric only trusts certificates issued by CAs listed in the system `openssl` trust-store.
-If your company uses certificates signed by an internal CA, please contact your Solution Architect or open a support ticket for further configuration to properly enable SSO.
+If your company uses certificates signed by an internal CA, please see the instructions in [Certificate Authorities](../system/ca.md) as your CA certificate will need to be added to the system's trust-store.

 ### CLI Access